 Can I switch energy supplier if I owe money in the UK?

-• Check if your debt blocks switching (and how to remove the block)
+• Check whether your debt blocks a switch—and how to clear the block

-• Start a whole-of-market comparison with one form
+• Start a whole-of-market comparison with one short form

 Home energy only.
 Switching timescales vary.
 If you’re worried about repayment, contact your supplier—support is available.